Helping Authors Write Their Query Letters

 Why is a query letter important?

-From your query letter, an agent can get a sense of how serious, professional and hardworking you are, which indicates what you might be like to work with.
 Agents want to work with authors who know their stuff and act in a professional manner, as well as those who can write cracking good books.

-Before you begin the query process, you should make sure you have a finished and polished manuscript ready to go.
+Before an author begins the query process, they should make sure they have a finished and polished manuscript ready to go.
 This means no rough or incomplete drafts, and no more plans for tinkering.
-(Every time you tinker with your finished novel, a fairy dies.)

 Spelling errors or grammatical mistakes … just make me want to stop reading.